cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 ---|-------------|------------
 TBD

-## Installation

-For this demo we used a personal MacBook running OS X to launch and control hosts and containers.
-The installation and commands are very similar for other OS though, including CentOS on Chameleon.
-Here are the installation instructions for [Machine](https://docs.docker.com/machine/#installation) and [Compose](https://docs.docker.com/compose/install/).
-Follow the steps for your OS. **If you're getting "Permission Denied" using curl, run `sudo -i` to become root, run the commands, then `exit`.**

 ## Setup Swarm Cluster

+**For this tutorial we're using a personal laptop and the Rackspace cloud.**

+We're using a personal laptop because it's sensible to control remote machines from a local machine rather than SSH'ing to a remote machine to control remote machines.
+However, you can do all your work from a Chameleon instance.
+Every step is the same past installation, except you'll need to add `sudo` to your commands on the default Chameleon CentOS image.

-**For this tutorial we're using the Rackspace cloud.** We're doing this because Machine doesn't currently support passing in reservation ids during host creation and therefore does not work with Chameleon.
+We're using Rackspace because Machine doesn't currently support passing in reservation ids during host creation and therefore does not work with Chameleon.
 Support for Chameleon will likely happen in the future.
 See this [issue](https://github.com/docker/machine/issues/1461) on their GitHub.

+### Installation

+For this demo we used a personal MacBook running OS X but installation instructions are available for basically any OS.
+Here are the instructions for [Machine](https://docs.docker.com/machine/#installation) and [Compose](https://docs.docker.com/compose/install/).

+**If you're getting "Permission Denied" using curl, run `sudo -i` to become root, run the commands, then `exit`.**

 ### Swarm Token